Charting growth: 10 years developing the Canadian bioeconomy

 I doubt you’ll find any of the magazine’s 60 issues escapes discussion about the sustainability of the biomass industry; that includes concerns about harvesting levels, profits and demand.
-Whether it’s a consumer’s decision to purchase a biomass alternative, or a producer’s decision to peruse a new biomass product, sustainability is truly the name of the game.
+Whether it’s a consumer’s decision to purchase a biomass alternative, or a producer’s decision to pursue a new biomass product, sustainability is truly the name of the game.

 In 2008 the traditional forest products sector voiced concerns that the demand for biomass could threaten access to affordable fibre.
 Jamieson noted in the November/December editorial that those fears are without base in Canada where the bioenergy sector cannot outbid traditional players for fibre and still be competitive with other energy sources.
 “Biomass will be a part of a strong forest products sector for some time to come,” he stated.
 This continues to be the case in Canada.
 Most forestry biomass producers are integrally tied to lumber producers, with a few exceptions.
 Even those exceptions rely on agreements with nearby lumber mills for sawdust and shavings.